-- Many arguments formulated to prove God exists / eg design, cause, miracles etc / these are persuasive. - Many people claim to have experienced God directly / special revelation / provides personal proof to a person / life-changing events. - It doesn't matter about proof / people believe things without proof all the time / eg that their football team will win the League, etc
+- Many arguments formulated to prove God exists / eg design, cause, miracles etc / these are persuasive. - Many people claim to have experienced God directly / special revelation / provides personal proof to a person / life-changing events - It doesn't matter about proof / people believe things without proof all the time / eg that their football team will win the League, etc.

 0 4 Then ne D: Religion, peace and conflict

-0 4 .
-1 Which one of the following describes what is right and fair, as require law? y the
+0 4.1 Which one of the following describes what is right and fair, as required by the law?

-iaw .
 [1 mark]

 Α Forgiveness

 В Greed

 С Justice

 D Selfishness